 Nebulization and coupage are used in patients with a variety of lung conditions.
 Nebulization may be used to deliver a variety of medications to the lungs, in cases of infection, allergic lung disease, or other lung conditions such as smoke inhalation.
 Coupage is often recommended for patients with pneumonia or bronchitis.
 Secretions produced as a result of these conditions can interfere with the ability of oxygen to reach the lower airway and enter the bloodstream.
 By loosening secretions and allowing them to be coughed up more effectively, coupage can help clear secretions from the lungs.

 How do I perform nebulization on my cat?

 Nebulization may take several forms, depending on your cat’s needs.

 In some cases, your veterinarian may recommend steam nebulization.
 This is used to increase moisture in the lungs, allowing your cat to clear secretions more effectively.
-Take your cat into your bathroom, close the door, close any windows, and turn off any vent fans.
-Run a hot shower – hot enough to allow your bathroom to fill with steam.
+Take your cat into your bathroom, close the door, close any windows, and turn off any vent fans then run a hot shower – hot enough to allow your bathroom to fill with steam.
 Once the bathroom is steam-filled, keep your cat in the room for 10-15 minutes to allow her to breathe the moisture-laden air.
 This may be performed once daily or more, depending on your veterinarian’s recommendations.
-Steam nebulization may also be followed by coupage, if recommended by your veterinarian.
+Steam nebulization may also be followed by coupage if recommended by your veterinarian.

 How do I perform coupage on my cat?

 Follow your veterinarian’s recommendations regarding how frequently coupage should be performed.
-Additionally, coupage should not be performed immediately after eating; wait at least 1-2 hours after a meal before performing coupage.
+Additionally, coupage should not be performed immediately after eating; wait at least one to two hours after a meal before performing coupage.